AC Monza: Berlusconi presidency (2018–2025)

-On 28 September 2018, the holding company Fininvest, which was headed by former Milan president Silvio Berlusconi, announced its acquisition of Monza for approximately €3 milion; Monza-born Adriano Galliani, formerly CEO of Milan, also became part of the board of directors.
+On 28 September 2018, the holding company Fininvest, which was headed by former Milan president Silvio Berlusconi, announced its acquisition of Monza for approximately €3 million; Monza-born Adriano Galliani, formerly CEO of Milan, also became part of the board of directors.
 The Berlusconi–Galliani duo had been one of the most successful leaderships in football history, having won 29 trophies with Milan between 1986 and 2016.
 According to Forbess 2021 ranking, Berlusconi was the richest owner of a football club in Italy, and ninth worldwide, with his fortune being valued at $7.6 billion.

 In the first season under the new leadership, Monza finished the 2018–19 Serie C in fifth place with Cristian Brocchi as coach, and lost to Viterbese in the final minute of the Coppa Italia Serie C final.
 On 1 July 2019, the club returned to its historical name AC Monza.
-Aiming for direct promotion to the Serie B, Monza reinforced their squad with players with Serie A experience to prepare for the 2019–20 season.
+Aiming for direct promotion to Serie B, Monza reinforced their squad with players with Serie A experience to prepare for the 2019–20 season.
 In March 2020, Monza held first position with a 16 point-lead over second-placed Carrarese.
 The same month, the Lega Pro committee announced the suspension of the league due to the COVID-19 pandemic.
-On 8 June, the Italian Football Federation formally declared Monza champions and the team were promoted to the Serie B after a 19-year absence from the competition.
+On 8 June, the Italian Football Federation formally declared Monza champions and the team were promoted to Serie B after a 19-year absence from the competition.

 Monza headed into the 2020–21 Serie B as the club most likely to finish in first place, according to most bookmakers.
 Having finished the first half of the season in second place, in a spot for direct promotion, Monza dropped one position at the end of the season and took part in the promotion play-offs; they lost to Cittadella 3–2 on aggregate in the semi-finals.
 Brocchi was dismissed at the end of the season, and was replaced by Giovanni Stroppa as head coach.

 In the 2021–22 season, Monza lost to Perugia and missed out on direct Serie A promotion in the last matchday.
 Having finished in fourth place, Monza played the play-off semi-finals where they defeated Brescia and reached the final against Pisa.
 Monza won the first leg at home 2–1, while Pisa won the second leg 3–2.
 Two goals in extra time by Monza won them the encounter 4–3 (6–4 on aggregate), to earn promotion to the 2022–23 Serie A for the first time.
 Prior to their promotion, Monza had competed in 40 Serie B seasons, the most of any Italian club without ever being promoted to the first division.
 Christian Gytkjær was key to helping Monza to promotion, scoring five goals in the playoffs.